 Berdoo Canyon Road is a Californian Offroad Trail

 Berdoo Canyon Road is a demanding trail located in Riverside County, in the U.S. state of California.
 Flash floods are a possibility.
-It’s one of the famous backcountry roads in the Joshua Tree National Park.
+It’s one of the famous backcountry roads in Joshua Tree National Park.

 Berdoo Canyon Road